cchandurkar/Data-Tree/README.md

 # Data Tree
 Data oriented tree structure that unleashes the power of callbacks to create, search and traverse tree.
+Data tree keeps the track of current node which updates upon insertion and deletion of the node from tree.

 ## Install:
 `$ npm install data-tree`<br /><br />